The Dan Post Transportation Facility

 “It is an honor to have my name associated with the transportation facility,” states Dan Post, MUSD Governing Board president.
 “The Transportation Department is the backbone of our District.
 For many students the bus driver is the first person representing the school that they interact with in the morning and the last person they see in the evening.
 The relationship that children develop with their bus driver can last for the rest of their life.”
 Mr. Post further states, “The drivers and the mechanics and assistants that keep the hundreds of vehicles on the road every day covering hundreds of thousands of miles each year is nothing short of amazing.
 I am happy that we now have a nice modern facility to maintain our fleet and a comfortable place for the drivers to wait their shift; it has been a long time in coming.
 Learning takes place in the classroom, but a good attitude begins on the way to school.”

-Marana school buses service over 7,500 students daily, traveling close to 12,000 miles.
-As of January 2020, the transportation fleet consists of 145 buses, 116 white fleet service and student activity vehicles, and 78 pieces of special equipment like tractors, mowers, and more!
+Marana school buses transport over 4,000 students and travel approximately 11,277 miles on a daily basis.
+As of January 2022, the transportation fleet consists of 145 buses, 116 white fleet service and student activity vehicles, and 78 pieces of special equipment like tractors, mowers, and more!

 The Transportation Department uses a state-of-the-art routing system from Education Logistics together with a Student Information System and custom databases to provide schools and parents with all of the information they need, in a timely and efficient manner.